jelonmusk/treesnap/README.md

 ## 📦 Installation

-You can install **TreeSnap** from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com) (link will be available after publishing), or search for it directly in the Extensions panel in VS Code.
+You can install **TreeSnap** from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=jelonmusk.treesnap&ssr=false#overview), or search for it directly in the Extensions panel in VS Code.